kliment-olechnovic/voronikon-app/README.md

 VoroChipmunk and VoroMQA modes output pseudo-energies on different scales, they cannot be directly summed.

-Right now VoroNikon can be used for ranking protein-peptide complexes, but interpreting the output scores in an absolute manner requires benchmarking.
+Currently VoroNikon can be used for ranking protein-peptide complexes, but interpreting the output scores in an absolute manner requires benchmarking.
 One way to benchmark is to score protein-peptide complexes from PDB.
 For 5159 non-redundant protein-peptide interfaces selected using [PPI3D clusters page](https://bioinformatics.lt/ppi3d/clusters) with the parameters listed [here](benchmark/ppi3d_peptides/input/ppi3d_9d29a2d46eaf6d2d59bd93bc1f4158e6.json),